 Title: Elizabethtown (2005) Director: Cameron Crowe Writer: Cameron Crowe Studio: Cruise/Wagner Productions // Paramount Pictures IMDb Plot: During a hometown memorial for his Kentucky-born father, a young man begins an unexpected romance with a too-good-to-be-true stewardess.
 Joe Says: This romantic appetizer needed more main-course meat.
 Cameron Crowe has created other better moments.

-Orlando Bloom’s Drew and Kirsten Dunst’s Claire do share a great on-screen chemistry and their all-night talk session on the phone draws the audience into the beginning stages of their relationship; one that you hope to see succeed knowing full well that a happy ending is in store for all.
+Orlando Bloom’s Drew and Kirsten Dunst’s Claire do share a great on-screen chemistry and their all-night talk session on the phone draws the audience into the beginning stages of their relationship; one that you hope to see succeed while knowing full well that a happy ending is in store for all.
 Well, other than Drew’s dead dad, of course.

-Where the film succeeds is during the latter part of the final act when it becomes a road movie.
+Where the film succeeds is during the latter part of the final act when it (finally) becomes a road movie.
 Music and cinematography merge together as Drew discovers, and enjoys time with, his father.
-The solitude Crowe creates while listening to the likes of Tom Petty, Elton John and U2 capture those personal moments that relate oh-so well to real life.
+The solitude Crowe creates while listening to the likes of Tom Petty, Elton John, and U2 capture those personal moments that relate oh-so well to real life.

 Elizabethtown meets the requirements of good familial memories, the desire for new love, and the quest for the open road, but this particularly personal tale from Crowe is perhaps too introspective.
 Elizabethtown leaves the viewer with nothing more than montages of a Southern wake and cell phone call that totally used up all those “whenever” minutes.
 Drew becomes a good character to watch and enjoy.
 It is unfortunate that his story does not match up with the likes of Lloyd Dobler, William Miller, or Jerry Maguire.